SHEDOOMTC/AmberTools-Analysis-Quick/README.md

 # AmberTools-Analysis-Quick
-This is an attempt to deposit the things I have learnt on how to do post-MD analysis on Amber
+In the last three years, I have used AmberTools to perform several molecular dynamics simulations of protein-ligand complexes.
+This repository is an attempt to provide easy to use script for the most common analysis I have performed in this period.

 The scripts here are interactive and automated to allow the user more control over the inputs and outputs